WarpWing/gitbook-backup/memphis/comparisons/apache-kafka-vs-memphis.md

 ### Components

 Kafka uses Apache Zookeeper™ for consensus and message storage.\
 Memphis uses MongoDB for GUI state management only and will be removed soon, making Memphis without any external dependency.
-Memphis achieves consensus by using RAFT.
+Memphis achieves consensus by using the RAFT consensus algorithm.

 ### Message Consumption Model